 A dynamic switch-hitter with a flair for the dramatic, he cemented his status as a postseason hero by leading the Diamondbacks to a pennant.

-Ketel Marte's baseball story is one of steady evolution into a franchise cornerstone.
+Ketel Marte set an MLB record by collecting a hit in every postseason game during the 2023 National League Championship Series, earning NLCS MVP honors and propelling the Arizona Diamondbacks to a surprise World Series appearance.
 Signed out of the Dominican Republic by the Seattle Mariners, he debuted as a wiry, slick-fielding shortstop with undeniable bat speed.
-A trade to the Arizona Diamondbacks in 2017 proved to be the catalyst for his transformation.
-In the desert, Marte's frame filled out, and his offensive game exploded.
-He developed into one of the most dangerous switch-hitters in the game, capable of spraying line drives to all fields with power from both sides of the plate, while seamlessly transitioning to second base.
-His 2019 season was a breakout masterpiece, earning him an All-Star start and Silver Slugger honors.
-But Marte saved his most iconic moments for October 2023.
-In the National League Championship Series, he was virtually unstoppable, setting a record with a hit in every postseason game and clinching the NLCS MVP award as he propelled the Diamondbacks to a surprise World Series berth.
+A trade to the Diamondbacks in 2017 proved the catalyst for his transformation.
+Marte's frame filled out, and his offensive game exploded.
+He developed into a dangerous switch-hitter, spraying line drives to all fields with power from both sides while seamlessly transitioning to second base.
+His 2019 season earned him an All-Star start and Silver Slugger award.
 Marte embodies the modern infield star: a defensive asset who is also the relentless, clutch heartbeat of his team's lineup.

 1981–1996